gpufit/Gpufit/docs/fit_model_functions.rst

 Fit Model functions
 -------------------

 This section describes the fit model functions which are included with the Gpufit library.
-The headings are the names of the ModelID parameter used in the gpufit()_ call.
-They are defined in gpufit.h_.
+The model IDs usable in the call of the gpufit :ref:`c-interface` are defined in gpufit.h_.

 Note that additional model functions may be added as described in the documentation, see :ref:`gpufit-customization`.